 Let’s work together

-The community of New Cassel in the Town of North Hempstead is in the midst of a rebirth that has brought millions of dollars in private real estate development to this downtown.
+One of Long Island’s oldest African-American communities, New Cassel in the Town of North Hempstead is in the midst of a rebirth that has brought millions of dollars in private real estate development to its downtown.
+In the 1990s, the prospect of revitalization was met with some resistance arising from decades of broken promises, but after years of community outreach and organization, the community mobilized.

 New Cassel Monograph